-The Mary Baldwin College Summer Research Fellows Program provides support for teams of MBC faculty and undergraduate students to work collaboratively on projects that involve substantial research, scholarship, or creative activity.
-A proposed project may be in any discipline or combination of disciplines provided that it:
+The Mary Baldwin College Summer Undergraduate Research Fellows Program provides support for teams of MBC faculty and undergraduate students to work collaboratively on projects that involve substantial research, scholarship, or creative activity.
+A proposed project may be in any discipline or combination of disciplines but must:

-- Is part of a long-term, sustainable direction for the faculty collaborator’s research, scholarship, or creative activity, or has the potential to become so;
+- Be part of a long-term, sustainable direction for the faculty collaborator’s research, scholarship, or creative activity, or have the potential to become so;

-- involves at least one undergraduate student as a significant collaborator and beneficiary, enhancing her/his potential for developing knowledge and fruitful directions for advanced study or a senior project;
+- involve at least one undergraduate student as a significant collaborator and beneficiary, enhancing her/his potential for developing knowledge and fruitful directions for advanced study or a senior project;

-- seeks to involve faculty and students in the dissemination of results through publications, conference presentations, or other appropriate means, as well as through outreach activities to other current and prospective students.
+- seek to involve faculty and students in the dissemination of results through publications, conference presentations, or other appropriate means, as well as through outreach activities to other current and prospective students.

 The MBC Faculty Development Fund provides support to attend meetings (MSWord) or conduct projects (MSWord).
 All full-time faculty are eligible; continuing part-time faculty are considered eligible in principle but in practice full-time faculty take priority and limits on funds seldom allow support to be awarded to part-time faculty requests.
 Requests are reviewed on an on-going basis by the School Coordinators.
 Maximum amounts are set by Division Coordinators at the beginning of each year based on the amount of faculty development funds available.